 The real difference is whether or not someone works for a specific company or is independent.

 Agents that work for one company are often called "captive" or "career" agents.
 They will only sell life insurance policies from one insurance company.
 State Farm and Northwestern Mutual are two companies that are well known for using captive agents.
 The only way you can buy insurance policies from those two companies are through their exclusive agents.

 Brokers are typically independent.
-That means they can sell insurance products from a variety of companies.
+That means they can sell insurance products, including everything from auto insurance to long-term disability insurance, from a variety of companies.